IBM/dbb-zappbuild/samples/application-conf/README.md

 acbgen_deployType | default deployType for build output | true

 ### ZunitConfig.properties
-Application properties used by zAppBuild/language/ZunitConfig.groovy
+Application properties used by zAppBuild/language/TazUnitTest.groovy

 Property | Description | Overridable
 --- | --- | ---
-zunit_maxPassRC | Default zUnit maximum RC allowed for a Pass. | true zunit_maxWarnRC | Default zUnit maximum RC allowed for a Warninig (everything beyond this value will Fail). | true zunit_playbackFileExtension | Default zUnit Playback File Extension. | true zunit_dependencySearch | Default zUnit dependencySearch configuration to configure the SearchPathDependencyResolver.
+tazunittest_maxPassRC | Default zUnit maximum RC allowed for a Pass. | true tazunittest_maxWarnRC | Default zUnit maximum RC allowed for a Warninig (everything beyond this value will Fail). | true tazunittest_playbackFileExtension | Default zUnit Playback File Extension. | true tazunittest_dependencySearch | Default zUnit dependencySearch configuration to configure the SearchPathDependencyResolver.
 Format is a concatenated string of searchPath configurations.
-Strings representing the SearchPaths defined in `application-conf/application.properties`.  | true zunit_bzuplayParms | Default options passed to the zUnit runner BZUPLAY | true zunit_userDebugSessionTestParm | Debug Tool Test parameter to initiate the debug session | true zunit_CodeCoverageHost | Headless Code Coverage Collector host (if not specified IDz will be used for reporting) | true zunit_CodeCoveragePort | Headless Code Coverage Collector port (if not specified IDz will be used for reporting) | true zunit_CodeCoverageOptions | Headless Code Coverage Collector Options | true
+Strings representing the SearchPaths defined in `application-conf/application.properties`.  | true tazunittest_bzuplayParms | Default options passed to the zUnit runner BZUPLAY | true tazunittest_userDebugSessionTestParm | Debug Tool Test parameter to initiate the debug session | true tazunittest_CodeCoverageHost | Headless Code Coverage Collector host (if not specified IDz will be used for reporting) | true tazunittest_CodeCoveragePort | Headless Code Coverage Collector port (if not specified IDz will be used for reporting) | true tazunittest_CodeCoverageOptions | Headless Code Coverage Collector Options | true

 ### CRB.properties
 Application properties used by zAppBuild/language/CRB.groovy